 -yes really create or overwrite output file

--quiet do not print part and progress infos
+-quiet do not show progress indicator

 -verbose[=2] tell more details about what is done